mmistakes/minimal-mistakes/_posts/2018-05-20-A-Toasty-Pomodoro-Timer.md

 ---
 classes: wide
 toc: true
+image: /assets/tomatoman.jpg
 header:
   teaser: /assets/tomatoman.jpg
 ---

 I've been putting some thought into how I can use my time more effectively and stumbled upon the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 The overly-simplified concept is that you work for 25 minutes and then take a 5 minute break.
-These are called Pomodoro timers and we are going to make our own with PowerShell
+These are called Pomodoro timers and we are going to make our own with PowerShell.

 ## PowerShell Time

 This seems like a cool opportunity to come up with a function.
-This is a function that is for personal use so we can have some fun with it!
-I want a fancy toast notification when it's finished, and for that I will be using the [BurntToast module](https://github.com/Windos/BurntToast).
+This function is for personal use so we can have some fun with it!
+I want a fancy toast notification when it's finished and for that I will be using the [BurntToast module](https://github.com/Windos/BurntToast).
 BurntToast is a fantastic module written by [Josh King](https://twitter.com/WindosNZ) who also happens to have a pretty killer [blog](https://king.geek.nz/) filled with PowerShell goodness.
 This module requires Windows 10 and PowerShell v5.
 We can install BurntToast by running:

 ```powershell
     Install-Module 'BurntToast' -Scope CurrentUser